 - There is a partnership called The Neighbourhood Watch scheme.
 It is a voluntary crime prevention movement covering England and Wales with around 2.3 million household members.
 It intends to bring people together to make their communities safer.
 It involves the Police, Community Safety departments of local authorities, other voluntary organisations, individuals and families.
 To join it and find useful information about starting scheme visit ourwatch.org.uk

-- When you are invited into your neighbour’s house, ask if you should take off shoes before coming in.
+- When you are invited into your neighbour’s house, ask if you should take off your shoes before coming in.

 The exercises are not created yet.
 If you would like to get involve with their creation, be a contributor.